amyaea/employee_overtime/README.md

-# employee_overtime
-This Odoo module is used to manage employees requests for overtime
 # Employee Overtime Management (Odoo 17)

 A custom Odoo module for managing employee overtime requests with role-based access and approval workflows.